Tōkaidō (road): Traveling the Tōkaidō

-The standard method of travel was on foot, as wheeled carts were almost nonexistent and heavy cargo was usually sent by boat.
-Members of the higher class, however, travelled by kago.
-Women were forbidden to travel alone and had to be accompanied by men.
-Other restrictions were also put in place for travellers, but, while severe penalties existed for various travel regulations, most seem not to have been enforced.
-Captain Sherard Osborn, who travelled part of the road in around 1858, noted that:
+Most of the travel was on foot, as wheeled carts were almost nonexistent, and heavy cargo was usually sent by boat.
+Members of the higher class, however, traveled by kago.
+Women were forbidden from travelling alone and had to be accompanied by men.
+Other restrictions were also put in place for travelers, but, while severe penalties existed for various travel regulations, most seem not to have been enforced.
+Captain Sherard Osborn, who traveled part of the road in around 1858, noted that:

-Along the Tōkaidō, there were government-sanctioned post stations (shukuba) for travellers' rest.
-These stations consisted of porter stations and horse stables, as well as lodging, food and other places a traveller may visit.
+Along the Tōkaidō, there were government-sanctioned post stations (shukuba) for travelers' rest.
+These stations consisted of porter stations and horse stables, as well as lodging, food and other places a traveler may visit.
 The original Tōkaidō was made up of 53 stations between the termination points of Edo and Kyoto.
 The 53 stations were taken from the 53 Buddhist saints that Buddhist acolyte Sudhana visited to receive teachings in his quest for enlightenment.
 The route passed through several provinces, each administered by a daimyō, the borders of whose regions were clearly delineated.
-At numerous checkpoints set up by the government, travellers had to present travelling permits in order to pass onward.
+At numerous checkpoints set up by the government, travelers had to present traveling permits in order to pass onward.

 There were almost no bridges over the larger, fast-flowing rivers, forcing travelers to be ferried across by boat or be carried by watermen porters.
 Additionally, at one point in Nagoya the road was barred by several rivers and voyagers had to take a boat across the sea for 17 mi to reach Kuwana station.
-These water crossings were a potential source of delay: In ideal weather the entire Tōkaidō journey on foot could be made in about a week, but if conditions were bad a trip might take up to a month.
+These water crossings were a potential source of delay: In ideal weather, the entire Tōkaidō journey on foot could be made in about a week, but if conditions were bad a trip might take up to a month.

 In 1613, William Adams and John Saris accompanied by ten other Englishmen, were some of the first Westerners to travel on the road.
-Saris found the quality of the road remarkable, and contrasted it with the poor state of roads back home; the sand and gravel surface was "wonderfull even" and "where it meeteth with mountains, passage is cut through".
-At roadside lodgings the group feasted upon rice and fish, with "pickeld herbes, beanes, raddishes and other roots" and an abundance "of cheese", which in reality was tofu.
+Saris found the quality of the road remarkable, and contrasted it with the poor state of roads back home; the sand and gravel surface was "wonderful even" and "where it meeteth with mountains, the passage is cut through".
+At roadside lodgings, the group feasted upon rice and fish, with "pickled herbs, beans, radishes, and other roots" and an abundance "of cheese", which in reality was tofu.
 Although their passage was safe, Saris was disturbed by the crucified remains of criminals which lined the road at the approach of each town.
 At Shizuoka, they saw severed human heads upon a scaffold and many crucifixes "with the dead corpses of those which had been executed remaining still upon them".
-Remains littered the road and caused them "a most unsavourie passage".
+Remains littered the road and caused them "a most unsavory passage".